 Using the function factor() we can create a factor of the vector and by using the level() function we can find levels of a factor.
 Factors are stored as integer vectors and which is closely related to vectors.
 The syntax of these functions are

 levels(x) #where x is an object, for example, a factor factor(x = character(), levels, labels = levels,exclude = NA, ordered = is.ordered(x), nmax = NA) #Where x is a vector of data, usually taking a small number of distinct values

-Below are the steps used in the R program to convert given pH levels of soil to an ordered factor.
-In this R program, we directly give the values to built-in functions.
+In this R program, We are printing the original values to understand the values and then we directly give the values to built-in functions.
 And print the function result.
 Here we used variable PH for assigning ph values and variable PHF for finding the ordered factor value of the given ph values.

 STEP 1: Assign variable PH with soil ph values